 Safety & Speed

-The first and most obvious benefit of using a drone for inspections is safety.
+The first and most obvious benefit of using drones for property inspections, among other types of aerial inspections, is safety.
 It goes without saying that you’d rather put a machine at risk than a human being.
 Many inspections require a team to scale significant heights or work in risky, unorthodox environments.
 If drones can be used to carry out these potentially dangerous missions instead, that can only be good news for engineering and inspection teams.

 Ropes, harnesses, ladders, raised platforms - Why take the risk when a drone can keep engineers’ feet firmly on the ground?